 It is possible to interpret this teaching through more than one lens or perspective.
-First might be the lens of you as a person, or from the perspective of your family, or possibly applied to your ministry or calling, or perhaps viewed through the lens of your city or nation.
+First might be the lens of you as an individual and/or from the perspective of your family and/or possibly applied to your ministry or calling and/ or perhaps viewed through the lens of your community, city or nation.
 As always, it is wisdom to ask the Holy Spirit to translate the message for you.

 1. Jericho – A City of Protection As Moses finished his journey through the wilderness and released leadership to Joshua, Jericho was the chosen city of destiny.
 Deuteronomy 34:3 indicates that Jericho is across the Jordan River, due south in the valley.
 Jericho is a city that is surrounded by walls, well guarded and known as the city of palm trees.

 2. Jericho – A City of Salvation Before crossing over into the promised-land a team of twelve went to spy out the land and we are reminded of the familiar Bible story of ten men who saw giants and two men (Joshua and Caleb) who saw promise.
 It is about perspective.
 Do you see the promise, or do you see the giants?
 In Joshua 2:1, two men are sent into the city to spy secretly.
 They went to a harlot’s house and lodged there.
 Rahab’s family came to salvation through her willingness to serve ADONAI’s people.
 Matthew 1:5, places her in the lineage of YESHUA, as the mother of Boaz.

-3. Jericho – A City of Promise God not only decided the geographical location of the promised land, but also what would have to be accomplished to take it.
+3. Jericho – A City of Promise God not only decided the geographical location of the promised land, but also what would have to be accomplished to acquire it.
 Once again, God parted the waters so the people could cross over.
 Joshua 3:16 reads, “That the waters which came down from above stood and rose up upon an heap very far from the city Adam, that is beside Zaretan: and those that came down toward the sea of the plain, even the salt sea, failed, and were cut off: and the people passed over right against Jericho.”
 God always makes a way for HIS will.
 Always.